Microform: Format conversion

 Digitizing microfilm can be inexpensive when automated scanners are employed.
 The Utah Digital Newspapers Program has found that, with automated equipment, scanning can be performed at $0.15 per page.
 Recent additions to the digital scanner field have brought the cost of scanning down substantially so that when large projects are scanned (millions of pages) the price per scan can be pennies.

-Modern microform scanners utilize 8-bit gray shade scanning arrays and are thus able to provide quite high quality scans in a wealth of different digital formats: CCITT Group IV which is compressed black and white (bitonal), JPEG which is gray or color compression, bitmaps which are not compressed, or a number of other formats such LZW, GIF, etc. These modern scanners are also able to scan at "Archival" resolution up to or above 600 dpi.
+Modern microform scanners utilize 8-bit gray shade scanning arrays and are thus able to provide high quality scans in a wealth of different digital formats: CCITT Group IV which is compressed black and white (bitonal), JPEG which is gray or color compression, bitmaps which are not compressed, or a number of other formats such LZW, GIF, etc. These modern scanners are also able to scan at "Archival" resolution up to or above 600 dpi.

 For the resulting files to be useful, they must be organized in some way.
 This can be accomplished in a variety of different ways, dependent on the source media and the desired usage.
 In this regard, aperture cards with Hollerith information are probably the easiest since image data can be extracted from the card itself if the scanner supports it.
 Often, the digital image produced is better than the visual quality available prescan.
 Some types of microfilm will contain a counter next to the images; these can be referenced to an already existing database.
 Other microfilm reels will have a 'blip' system: small marks next to the images of varying lengths used to indicate document hierarchy (longest: root, long: branch, short: leaf).
 If the scanner is able to capture and process these then the image files can be arranged in the same manner.
 Optical character recognition (OCR) is also frequently employed to provide automated full-text searchable files.
 Common issues that affect the accuracy of OCR applied to scanned images of microfilm include unusual fonts, faded printing, shaded backgrounds, fragmented letters, skewed text, curved lines and bleed through on the originals.
 For film types with no distinguishing marks, or when OCR is impossible (handwriting, layout issues, degraded text), the data must be entered in manually, a very time-consuming process.